vpuhoff/prometheus-anomaly-detection-lstm/readme.md

 ```
 .
+├── artifacts/                  # Directory for all generated files (data, models, etc.)
 ├── config.yaml                 # Central configuration file for all scripts
 ├── cli.py                      # Command-line utility to run workflow stages
 ├── data_collector.py           # Script to collect historical data from Prometheus